bchurchill/pldi19-equivalence-checker/README.md

 $ make
 ```

-8. You may optionally run unit-tests
+8. You may optionally run unit tests:

 ```
 $ make test
 ```

-9. You may optionally run tests on two benchmarks (strlen and the running example)
+9. Further a test script is available that ensures that our example benchmark works:

 ```
 cd pldi19